 - Change the water in the vase daily or every other day to keep it fresh and clean.
 Vase water develops bacteria fairly quickly and will limit the vase life of the cutting.

 - Each time the vase water is changed, the cane/stem should be re-cut underwater, doing so at a slight angle.
 This keeps the xylem capillaries open for easier water and nutrient uptake, which also prevents wilting.

 - Keep the cut roses in a cool spot in your home or office, out of the hot direct sun, for better longevity.

 - Remove some of the lower leaves/foliage, which will only help foul up the water more quickly.
-Leave the thorns on if at all possible, as removing the thorns can create wounds in the canes that allow easy entrance of microbial bacteria.
+Leave the thorns on, if at all possible, as removing the thorns can create wounds in the canes that allow the easy entrance of microbial bacteria.